zach-zhiling-zheng/Linker-Mutation/README.md

 **Method P：**

+Coordination Site Positional Isomerization by changing the position of coordination sites like COOH or N within aromatic or non-aromatic rings, including 5-membered, 6-membered, 7-membered, and fused rings:

 "{""messages"": [{""role"": ""system"", ""content"": ""You are an AI assistant with expertise in organic chemistry.
 Your task is to make theoretical modifications to a given SMILES code of a MOF linker.
 Your objective is to change the position of coordination sites, such as COOH or N, within aromatic or non-aromatic rings including 5-membered, 6-membered, 7-membered, and fused rings.
 The user can choose from two mutation actions: